 Purchases by the United States of America, the State of Florida and all counties, school districts, and municipalities of the state, and by public bodies exempted by law or court order, are exempt from the taxes levied in this division.
-The purchase of natural gas, manufactured gas, or fuel oil by a public or private utility, either for resale or for use as fuel in the generation of electricity, or the purchase of fuel oil or kerosene for use as an aircraft engine fuel or propellant or for use in internal combustion engines shall be exempt from taxation hereunder.
-Purchase by any recognized church in this state for use exclusively for church purposes are exempt from the taxes levied in this division.
+The purchase of natural gas, manufactured gas or fuel oil by a public or private utility, either for resale or for use as fuel in the generation of electricity, or the purchase of fuel oil or kerosene for use as an aircraft engine fuel or propellant or for use in internal combustion engines shall be exempt from taxation hereunder.
+Purchase by any recognized church in this state for use exclusively for church purposes are exempt from the taxes levied in this division, and purchases made by any religious institution that possesses a consumer certificate of exemption issued under Chapter 212, Florida Statutes, are exempt from the tax levied in section 3 4 66.5.